💶

 Talking about debt, BNPL & credit

-Coming in Phase 2.5 — the conversations every parent of a teen needs.
+Coming soon — the conversations every parent of a teen needs.

 Use one at the dinner table.
 Listen to the answer.
 Don't correct.
 The point is hearing — not teaching.